Facility Siting Studies

 - Do you need a detailed evaluation of site fire, explosion, and toxic release hazards, which includes structural integrity, personnel protection and shelter-in-place potential of a new or existing facility or a temporary building?

 - Do you have an out of date Facility Siting Study that doesn’t reflect recent changes to the facility or your process?

-We can help!
-IFO Group consultants can quickly and efficiently help you comply with regulatory and industry codes and guidelines or provide you with an assessment for a new project.
 Just click on the “Request a Consultation” button on the right side of this page, call us, or send us an email and we’ll be happy to provide you with a free consultation to discuss your needs!